LucDEWI/Master_Proef_Fase_2/README.md

 * Download the Cornell grapsing dataset via: https://www.kaggle.com/datasets/oneoneliu/cornell-grasp
 * Open this repository in an IDE
 * Install the required packages via Requirements.txt
-* Instal the CUDA toolkit via: https://developer.nvidia.com/cuda-toolkit (if a Nvidia graphics card is available)
+* Install the CUDA toolkit via: https://developer.nvidia.com/cuda-toolkit (if a Nvidia graphics card is available)
-* Run the scripts in the order prescibed
+* Run the scripts in the order prescribed

 # Sctructure of project

-The following section descrbes the scripts and how to use these scripts.
+The following section describes the scripts and how to use these scripts.
 Extra information such as the use of CUDA are available in the comments of the scripts.

 ## Data
 This file contains the neccesary files for the script to run.
 These are several .npy files.